 Hosting and co-ordinating regional arms of international programmes and activities, have been a major role played by SACEP.
 For example, SACEP since 1983 has served as the secretariat for the South Asian Seas Programme, which comes under the umbrella of UNEP Regional Seas Programme.

-During 33 years of its existence, SACEP in collaboration with various partner organizations had implemented a number of programmes in the field of Air Pollution, Biodiversity, Clearing-House Mechanism, Climate Change, Coastal and Marine Environment, Combating Illegal Trade in Wildlife, Data and Information Management, Environmental Education, Environmental Law, Environmentally Sustainable Transport, Multi-lateral Environmental Agreements and Waste Management etc.
+During 39 years of its existence, SACEP in collaboration with various partner organizations had implemented a number of programmes in the field of Air Pollution, Biodiversity, Clearing-House Mechanism, Climate Change, conservation of Coastal and Marine Environment, Combating Illegal Trade in Wildlife, Data and Information Management, Environmental Education, Environmental Law, Environmentally Sustainable Transport, Sustainable Consumption and Production, Multi-lateral Environmental Agreements and Waste Management etc.